Planning an excellent 2 days in Granada

 As you might expect, the city is a maze of narrow, cobblestone streets, small markets, and plazas full of restaurants and tapas bars.
 Granada isn’t a big city to its not difficult to find your way around.
 The main areas people tend to explore are the historic centre, Sacromonte and Albaicín.

-🚐 Take the hop-on-hop-off mini-train (with audio commentary in multiple languages)
+👣 👣 Book a walking tour, or take the hop-on-hop-off mini-train (with audio commentary in multiple languages) for a traditional introduction to Granada.

 Lunch